 - Seizure and sale of goods by the court bailiff.
 If the money owed by the debtor has not been paid, you can ask the court bailiff to take personal possessions belonging to the debtor and sell them at public auction.
 This can be an expensive procedure so make sure you know all the rules around exemptions and that the debtor has property worth taking.
 The most common items seized are motor vehicles and shares in a company.
 To learn more, read The Law Centre Factsheet: Seizing Assets.

 - A default hearing occurs if there is already a payment schedule in effect which the debtor is not following.
 The judge will ask the debtor why the payments were not made and may adjust the order or put the debtor in jail for up to 20 days if the judge feels that the debtor is showing contempt for the court order.
 The debtor will still owe the money.
 If the debtor has been properly notified and still does not attend this default hearing, he or she can be arrested.
 To learn more, read The Law Centre Factsheet: Default Hearings.

 - Registration against land.
 Your judgment can be registered against the title of land owned by the debtor.
 In the long term, this may be the most effective option because it will affect the owner’s ability to sell or mortgage his or her land.
 You need to renew the registration every two years, before the previous registration expires.

 To learn more about your options for collecting on judgment, the Ministry of Attorney General has published a procedural guide called Getting Results.
 You can also read The Law Centre Factsheet: Overview of Collection Procedures.
-In addition, the BC branch of the Canadian Bar Association has published audio and text scripts called “Getting Your Judgments Paid”.
+In addition, Dial-a-Law has published audio and text scripts called “Getting Your Judgments Paid”.
 This website lists the Court Forms you may use for enforcement of judgments.